sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 Now we have at most one level of nesting inside the function and the main return value is at the very end without nesting.
 We’ve added two guard clauses to exit the function early when there’s no data to process.

+I> One of the the [Zen of Python’s](https://peps.python.org/pep-0020/) principles is _flat is better than nested_, which is exactly what we did with this refactoring.

 I’m not so sure what the code inside the second condition does, but it looks like it’s wrapping a single item in an array as we did in the previous section.

 _And no, I have no idea what `tmpBottle` means, or why it was needed._